TathergangBrathering/Alphabetazation/draft/i-fixed-the-build-and-i-liked-it.md

 It's not what I'm used to do, just wanna go and try it out It's a curious thing to do stuck in my imagination

-  I fixed a bug and I liked it
+  I fixed a bug and I liked it    (Matze)
-  Debugging mystery to solve
+  Debugging mystery to solve      (Swen)
-  I fixed a build and I liked it
+  I fixed a build and I liked it  (Matze)
-  I hope my dev won't mind it
+  I hope my dev won't mind it     (Swen)

-  The bug was wrong, it felt so right
-  Don't mean I'm a hero tonight
+  The bug was wrong, it felt so right (Matze / Swen) Don't mean I'm a hero tonight       (Matze)
-  I fixed a build and I liked it, I liked it
+  I fixed a build and I liked it, I liked it (Swen)

 They were confused the build is green
 They wondered who could it have been